anoopkcn/zenv/README.md

 # This creates a `zenv.json` configuration file TEMPLATE in your project directory
 # You can then modify this json file according to your needs and run:
 zenv setup <name_of_your_environment>
+# This will also register the environment to global ZENV_DIR/registry.json
 ```

 Example of a `zenv.json` file: